 - The family must have documentation of the emergency situation, related bills or expenses and a plan to meet future expenses (household income).

 - Assets, which are available at time of application

 Each District office of the Baltimore County Department of Social Services has staff who will take the application, assess the individual's situation for possible solutions and make appropriate referrals to community resources.

 - Photo identification (driver's license, Maryland ID, or employment ID)

 - Proof of address (from apartment or house lease; electric, gas, water or phone bill; rent book; rent receipt or mortgage statement)

-- Proof of income for past two months (from past two months pay stubs that show your income or most recent benefit letter for government checks (SSI, SSDI, VA, Social Security, or any others)
+- Proof of income for the past two months (pay stubs that show your income or most recent benefit letter for government checks including SSI, SSDI, VA, Social Security, or any others)